The Only Use of

 or:

-a metaphor for a line, that when crossed permits no return and typically results in irrevocable commitment (due to Caesar's having committed himself to war when he crossed the Rubicon in 49 BC)
+a metaphor for a line, that when crossed permits no return, resulting in irrevocable commitment (due to Caesar's having committed himself to war when he crossed the Rubicon in 49 BC)